 Behind the bench in the NAHL, Frankenfeld was the head coach of the Dayton Gems during the 2003-04 season and spent four seasons as assistant coach and assistant general manager for the Texas Tornado from 1999-03.
 He was also an assistant coach with the Cleveland Jr. Barons for one season.
 Prior to working in the NAHL, Frankenfeld gained valuable experience in the collegiate ranks, spending four years as an assistant coach with Miami University (NCHC) and one as an assistant with Buffalo State University (SUNYAC).
 Frankenfeld has also coached at the high school and Midget AAA levels, as well as at USA Hockey Select Festivals, giving him more than 20 years of coaching experience.

 Frankenfeld resides in Frisco, Texas with his wife, Kira.
 Frankenfeld has a son, Brody, and two daughters, Charlee and Bella.

-Alex Kyrias is in his fourth season as Director of Communications and Marketing for the North American Hockey League.
-Kyrias oversees all public and media relations for the NAHL, NA3HL and NAPHL, as well as, all league-wide broadcasting, marketing, corporate partnership, equipment supplier and sales initiatives.
-Kyrias can be heard on various league-wide broadcasting initiatives including the NAHL Top Prospects Tournament, NAHL TV and the annual NAHL Draft.
+Alex Kyrias is in his sixth season as Director of Communications and Sales for the North American Hockey League.
+Kyrias oversees all marketing, public and media relations for the NAHL, NA3HL, NAPHL and NA3EHL, as well as, all league-wide broadcasting, corporate partnership, equipment supplier and sales initiatives.
+Kyrias can be heard on various league-wide broadcasting initiatives including Inside the NAHL, the NAHL Top Prospects Tournament, NAHL TV and the annual NAHL Draft.

 No stranger to the NAHL, Kyrias served as the Director of Communications and radio play-by-play voice for the Texas Tornado from 2002-07, where he called the 2005 NAHL All-Star Game and three consecutive NAHL Robertson Cup National Championship Games.